-- (a) The grantee will be notified by the state if they have been selected for a grant award. - (b) After the Standard Agreement and attachments have been finalized, the grantee will follow provided instructions for signing all required documents.
+- (a) The Department will notify the grantee if they have been selected for a grant award. - (b) After the Standard Agreement and attachments have been finalized, the grantee will be provided instructions for signing all required documents.
 The grantee must submit all supporting materials and a signed Standard Agreement within the timeline provided in the instructions or risk forfeiting the grant award. - (c) The grant term begins on the day the Department and the grantee have both signed the completed Standard Agreement.
 The Department will notify the grantee and partners when work may proceed. - (d) The end of the grant term will be determined by the state based on the availability of grant funds and the administrative requirements for liquidation.
 The anticipated grant term runs through June 30, 2022.